belbiy/pwa-devdocs/src/venia-pwa-concept/setup/index.md

 ### Vagrant Box instructions

-If you are using a virtual machine, make sure it is able to access the new project directory.
+If you are using a virtual machine, make sure it is able to access the new project directory and runs Magento 2.3.

-For example, if you are using the [Vagrant Box for Magento 2 developers], use the following steps to add a synced folder to the virtual machine:
+For example, if you are using the [Vagrant Box for Magento 2 developers], use the following steps to add a synced folder to the virtual machine and configure it to use Magento 2.3:

 1. In the Vagrant box project directory, open the `Vagrantfile` and locate the following line:
    ```